raspberrypi/documentation/remote-access/vnc/README.md

-# VNC (Virtual Network Computing)
+# VNC

-Sometimes it is not convenient to work directly on the Raspberry Pi.
-Maybe you would like to work on it from another device by remote control.

-VNC is a graphical desktop sharing system that allows you to remotely control the desktop interface of one computer (running VNC Server) from another computer or mobile device (running VNC Viewer).
-VNC Viewer transmits the keyboard and either mouse or touch events to VNC Server, and receives updates to the screen in return.

-You will see the desktop of the Raspberry Pi inside a window on your computer or mobile device.
-You'll be able to control it as though you were working on the Raspberry Pi itself.
+VNC allows you to use a computer's graphical desktop remotely, on another computer or mobile device.
+This means you can access the graphical desktop of your Raspberry Pi even if you don't have a screen connected to it.

 ![Pi Desktop as seen from a mobile device](images/raspberry-pi-connect.png)

-VNC Connect from RealVNC is included with Raspberry Pi OS.
-It consists of both VNC Server, which allows you to control your Raspberry Pi remotely, and VNC Viewer, which allows you to control desktop computers remotely from your Raspberry Pi should you want to.
+VNC Connect from [RealVNC](realvnc.com) is included with Raspberry Pi OS.
+It consists of both VNC Server, which allows you to control your Raspberry Pi remotely, and VNC Viewer, which allows you to control other computers remotely from your Raspberry Pi.

-You must enable VNC Server before you can use it: instructions for this are given below.
-By default, VNC Server gives you remote access to the graphical desktop that is running on your Raspberry Pi, as though you were sitting in front of it.

-However, you can also use VNC Server to gain graphical remote access to your Raspberry Pi if it is headless or not running a graphical desktop.
-For more information on this, see **Creating a virtual desktop**, further below.
+VNC Server can operate in two different ways on the Raspberry Pi.
+The standard method wallows remote access to a display which is enabled on the Raspberry Pi itself: you will be unable to connect if there is no display enabled.
+A second method is to instead use a *virtual desktop*: a graphical desktop is created in memory, and remote devices connect to this.

-## Installing VNC
+## Install VNC

-VNC is already installed on the full Raspberry Pi OS image, and can be installed via `Recommended Software` from the `Preferences` menu on other versions.

-If you are not using a desktop you can install it from the command line as follows:
+VNC Server is already installed on the standard Raspberry Pi OS image; VNC Viewer can be installed using `Recommended Software` from the `Preferences` menu.
+You can also install both from the command line as follows:

 ```bash
 sudo apt update
 sudo apt install realvnc-vnc-server realvnc-vnc-viewer
 ```

-## Enabling VNC Server

-You can do this graphically or at the command line.
+### Service mode

+In this mode, VNC Server will attach to a display which is enabled on the Raspberry Pi itself: remote access to the graphical desktop will be permitted.
+Note that some Raspberry Pis do not have a display enabled unless a screen is attached.

-### Enabling VNC Server graphically
+#### Enable VNC Server

+##### Using the graphical desktop

+On your Raspberry Pi desktop, VNC Server can be enabled as follows:

-- On your Raspberry Pi, boot into the graphical desktop.
+- Boot into the graphical desktop

-- Select **Menu > Preferences > Raspberry Pi Configuration > Interfaces**.

-- Ensure **VNC** is **Enabled**.
+- From the menu, point to `Preferences` and click on `Raspberry Pi Configuration`
+- In the `Raspberry Pi Configuration` tool, click the `Interfaces` tab
+- Find the entry for VNC and ensure that `Enabled` is selected

-### Enabling VNC Server at the command line
+##### At the command line

 You can enable VNC Server at the command line using [raspi-config](../../configuration/raspi-config.md):